ACharbonneau/usecases/docs/about/contributing.md

   - Or write up your use case and submit it as a pull request (PR).
 Please follow the [Use Case Style Guide](#usecasestyle) below.

-Please add labels to issues to help us quickly locate issue types.
-Some useful labels include: `new use case`, `help wanted`, `question`, or `enhancement`.
+Please add labels to issue titles to help us quickly locate issue types.
+Some useful labels are: [new use case], [help wanted], [question], or [enhancement].

 ### PR process
 If you are submitting a pull request, please create one pull request per use case so admin can check the complete change.

 **First, preview new changes:**

-  - Create a new branch in the [use cases repo](https://github.com/nih-cfde/usecases)
+  - Create a new branch in the [use cases repo](https://github.com/nih-cfde/usecases) or fork the repo and create a new branch in your forked version of the repo
   - Use the [use case file templates](https://github.com/nih-cfde/usecases/tree/master/docs/template_files) to add your new use case files
   - Submit a PR from your branch to the `preview` branch
   - After you submit the PR, make sure the repo checks complete (green check mark)